June 2012 North American derecho: Ohio

 Over 1 million customers lost power in Ohio, with power outages widespread across roughly two-thirds of the state.
 Saturday afternoon, Ohio Governor John Kasich declared a state of emergency due to widespread power loss, damages, and the ongoing heat wave.
-The storm was more damaging to the power grid and more severe in terms of wind gusts than Tropical Storm Ike, which hit the area in September 2008 with 60 mph sustained winds and 80 mph gusts after slightly re-intensifying over Indiana, making it both the largest power outage and the largest power outage not related to a hurricane in AEP Ohio history.
+The storm was more damaging to the power grid and more severe in terms of wind gusts than Hurricane Ike, which hit the area in September 2008 with 60 mph sustained winds and 80 mph gusts after slightly re-intensifying over Indiana, making it both the largest power outage and the largest power outage not related to a hurricane in AEP Ohio history.
 Wind gusts with this derecho were closer to 85 mph, and, though of a significantly shorter duration, caused more damage to trees and power lines than Ike.
 In Bellefontaine, the storm's strength was sufficient to cause severe damage to the tower of the county courthouse, a reinforced sandstone structure.
 In fact, this derecho was so destructive that Accuweather compared its destruction to that of Hurricane Irene, and The Weather Channel compared it to hurricane damage in general.
 Many lost power for 5 days, some much longer.